 - Be willing and able to take the Oath of Allegiance.

-- Spouses of U.S. citizens may apply for naturalization may apply three years after becoming lawful permanent residents and must only be physically present for at least 18 months
+- Spouses of U.S. citizens may apply for naturalization three years after becoming lawful permanent residents and must only be physically present for at least 18 months

 - Spouses of U.S. citizens stationed abroad may not be required to meet any particular residence or physical presence requirement.